KSI vs Tommy Fury: KSI vs Fury

 KSI and Fury moments before the start of their bout.

 Fury made his ring walk to "Thriller" by Michael Jackson.
 KSI then walked out to his 2015 single "Lamborghini" while riding in a Lamborghini Gallardo.
 English rapper Giggs then appeared and performed "Talkin the Hardest."
 After both men were in the ring, God Save the King was sung.

-The 1st round starts and both KSI and Fury come out in an orthodox stance.
-KSI bounces up and down, mimicking the style of Michael 'Venom' Page, and both fighters starts to clinch.
+The 1st round started and both KSI and Fury came out in an orthodox stance.
+KSI bounced up and down, mimicking the style of Michael 'Venom' Page, and both fighters started to clinch.
 KSI then hit Fury with a clean overhand right, which made Fury stumble back.
 In the 2nd round, Fury was deducted a point for continually hitting KSI on the back of his head.
 In the 3rd round, the referee spoke to KSI and Fury reminding them of the rules.
-In the 4th round, Fury lands a jab right at the start.
+In the 4th round, Fury landed a jab right at the start.
 The 5th round featured more clinching while Fury began to slow down.
 In the final round, KSI and Fury indicated more clinching.
 KSI landed a right hook as Fury attempted to duck.

 Fury won the bout via majority decision, scoring 57–56, 57–56, 57–57.
 After the bout, Irish mixed martial artist Conor McGregor expressed his interest in having a bout with KSI on Twitter.